finagolfin/swift-android-sdk/README.md

 repo and run
 `SWIFT_TAG=swift-5.7-RELEASE ANDROID_ARCH=aarch64 swift get-packages-and-swift-source.swift`
 to get some prebuilt Android libraries and the Swift source to build the SDK.
-If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2022-10-09-a` for the latest Swift trunk snapshot and pass in the path to the corresponding official prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.
+If you pass in a different tag like `swift-DEVELOPMENT-SNAPSHOT-2022-10-18-a` for the latest Swift trunk snapshot and pass in the path to the corresponding official prebuilt Swift toolchain to `build-script` below, you can build a Swift trunk SDK too, as seen on the CI.

-Next, apply a patch to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK and extracts the clang resource directory from the NDK:
+Next, apply two patches to the Swift source, `swift-android.patch` and `swift-android-clang.patch` from this repo, which add a dependency for the Foundation core library in this Android SDK and extract the clang resource directory from the NDK:
 ```
-git apply swift-android.patch
+git apply swift-android.patch swift-android-clang.patch
 ```

 After making sure [needed build tools like python 3, CMake, and ninja](https://github.com/apple/swift/blob/release/5.7/docs/HowToGuides/GettingStarted.md#linux)